nickplaysjazz/nethack-companion/README.md

 The FIGlet ASCII font "Standard" was created by Glenn Chappell & Ian Chai 3/93 based on Frank's .sig.
 The font is used here under a BSD-3-Clause license.
 For more information, see http://www.figlet.org/.

 The icon file nhc_icon.xpm is a recoloration of the cornuthaum/dunce cap tile from NetHack.
-This file is modified and used under the NetHack General Public License, a copy of which is included in the assets/ directory.
+This file is modified and used under the NetHack General Public License, a copy of which is included in the assets/ directory as NH_LICENSE.

 ## TO DO
 Version 1.0: